Qianli Technology: Products

-Qianli Haohan autonomous driving system
+G-ASD (Qianli Haohan) autonomous driving system

 In 2025, Geely launched its unified intelligent driving solution—"Qianli Haohan"—announcing that all future models under the group will be equipped with the system.
 Based on hardware tiers, the Haohan system is divided into five levels: H1, H3, H5, H7, and H9.
 Depending on the levels, it offers varying levels of automated navigation and automated parking capabilities.